The Lifesaving Merit Badge: Your Ultimate Guide in 2026

 These are a few basic but very effective strokes that everyone should know.
 Mastering these will make you a better swimmer and prepare you for any water emergency.

-Swimming techniques are much better explained visually rather than through text so, even if you might already be familiar with these strokes, the videos could give you some useful tips to take your form to the next level!
+Scout Tip: Swimming techniques are much better explained visually rather than through text, so I’ve included short video demonstrations for each stroke below.
+Even if you might already be familiar with these strokes, the videos could give you useful tips to take your form to the next level!

 As you can see, the front crawl is a pretty simple stroke but requires some practice to master.
 If you have access to a pool with lanes, try this stroke until you feel comfortable enough to show your counselor.